Much Ado About Nada

 What Haleema doesn’t know is that Nada and Baz have a past—some of it good, some of it bad, and all of it secret.
 At the conference, that past all comes hurtling back at Nada, bringing new complications and a moment of reckoning.
 Can she truly say goodbye to what once was, or should she hold tight to her dreams and find their new beginnings?

-Uzma Jalaluddin is the bestselling author of Ayesha at Last and Hana Khan Carries On, both of which have been optioned for film, the latter by Mindy Kaling.
-A high school English teacher, Jalaluddin is also a contributor to the Toronto Star and the Atlantic.
+Uzma Jalaluddin is a critically acclaimed and bestselling novelist, playwright, and teacher.
+She writes nuanced and entertaining stories about Muslims, South Asians, and Canadians and is the author of Much Ado About Nada, Three Holidays and a Wedding, Hana Khan Carries On, and Ayesha at Last, as well as her first play, The Rishta.
+Her novels have been optioned for film and television, including by Amazon Studios and Mindy Kaling.
+A high school English teacher, Jalaluddin is also a former contributor to the Toronto Star and the Atlantic.
 She lives near Toronto with her family.

 Read more about Uzma Jalaluddin